-Though effective coaches may have different expectations for athletes of different skill levels, they set universal standards for things like effort, attitude and attendance at the beginning of the season, and they maintain them throughout.
+Though effective coaches may have different expectations for different skill levels, they set universal standards for things like effort, attitude and attendance at the beginning of the season, and maintain them throughout the year.
 Coaching is a challenge, but it becomes a little easier when your team walks into every game or practice with an idea of your expectations.

 Though organization comes more naturally to some, highly effective coaches have managed to find systems that work for them.
-Many top coaches use digital platforms to help them organize stats, schedules, videos and more all in one place.
+Many top coaches use software platforms to help them organize stats, schedules, videos and more, all in one place.

-Teams change from year to year in terms of skill level and personality.
-Highly effective coaches are comfortable making adaptations to fit their team’s current characteristics.
+Teams change year-over-year in terms of skill level and personality.
+Highly effective coaches are comfortable adapting their game plan to fit their team’s current characteristics.
 The most effective coaches adapt to meet their team's needs rather than applying a one-size-fits-all coaching style season after season.

 They lead by example.

-Coaches should expect their players to demonstrate positive attitudes, display good sportsmanship and treat others with respect.
-The best way to ensure your players implement these behaviors is to lead by example.
+Coaches should expect their players to demonstrate positive attitudes and good sportsmanship.
+The best way to ensure your players treat others with respect is to lead by example.
 Coaches who show up on time, stay focused throughout practice, stay positive and treat their athletes with courtesy are more likely to receive the same treatment from their players.